zeroluck/docs/sources/reference/lib/using-scim.md

 ### Modifying an entity using SCIM 2.0

 In this example we will show you how to modify a person or a group using SCIM 2.0 client.
-SCIM-Client API comes with two methods to accomplish this using updatePerson.
-For **updatePerson** method, you can pass the person you want to update as ScimPerson object and its uid as a String and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.
+The SCIM client API comes with two methods to accomplish this using *updatePerson*.
+This method expects the person you want to update as a ScimPerson object, and its uid as a string.
+Furthermore, specify the desired media type format such as “XML/JSON”.
+The SCIM client API will parse the ScimPerson object into XML or JSON, and send your request.

 ```
 Scim2Client client = Scim2Client.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);